 SCHEDULE OF EVENTS 1

 FORWARD LOOKING STATEMENTS 1

 PROSPECTUS SUMMARY 2

 ORGANIZATION AND MANAGEMENT OF THE PARTNERSHIP 7

 AGENTS 7

 SUMMARY OF FEES AND EXPENSES 8

 GLOSSARY 9

 ILLUSTRATION OF POTENTIAL TAX CONSEQUENCES

-OVERVIEW OF THE LEGAL STRUCTURE OF THE PARTNERSHIP
+OVERVIEW OF THE LEGAL STRUCTURE OF THE PARTNERSHIP 30

-INVESTMENT OBJECTIVES National Portfolios British Columbia Portfolios Québec Portfolios
+INVESTMENT OBJECTIVES National Portfolios British Columbia Portfolios Québec Portfolios 31 31

-INVESTMENT STRATEGY
+INVESTMENT STRATEGY 31

-OVERVIEW OF THE INVESTMENT STRUCTURE
+OVERVIEW OF THE INVESTMENT STRUCTURE 32

-OVERVIEW OF THE SECTORS THAT THE PARTNERSHIP INVESTS IN
+OVERVIEW OF THE SECTORS THAT THE PARTNERSHIP INVESTS IN 33

-INVESTMENT GUIDELINES AND RESTRICTIONS Liquidity Alternative and Termination of the Partnership
+INVESTMENT GUIDELINES AND RESTRICTIONSLiquidity Alternative and Termination of the Partnership

-PRIOR SALES
+PRIOR SALES 37

-FEES AND EXPENSES
+FEES AND EXPENSES 38

-Initial Fees and Expenses 37 37 37 38 38 38
+Initial Fees and Expenses

+Fees payable to the Agents

+Further compensation paid to sellers and finders 38

+Management Fee Servicing Fee

+Ongoing Expenses

-RISK FACTORS
+RISK FACTORS 39

 DISTRIBUTION POLICY 46

-PURCHASES OF SECURITIES 46
+PURCHASES OF SECURITIES 47

-CANADIAN FEDERAL INCOME TAX CONSIDERATIONS Introduction Limitations, Qualifications and Assumptions
+CANADIAN FEDERAL INCOME TAX CONSIDERATIONS 48

+Introduction

-Status of the Partnership Taxation of the Partnership
+Limitations, Qualifications and Assumptions Status of the Partnership

+Taxation of the Partnership

-Taxation of Limited Partners 51
+Taxation of Limited Partners

-Allocation of Income and Losses Canadian Exploration Expense
+Allocation of Income and Losses

-Federal Investment Tax Credits
+Federal Investment Tax Credits 53

-Limitations on Deductibility of Expenses or Losses of the Partnership Specified Investment Flow-Through Entities
+Limitations on Deductibility of Expenses or Losses of the Partnership

-Income Tax Withholdings and Instalments
+Specified Investment Flow-Through Entities

-Adjusted Cost Base of Offered Units Disposition of Offered Units
+Adjusted Cost Base of Offered Units 55

+Disposition of Offered Units

-Minimum Tax 54
+Minimum Tax Certain Ouébec Tax Considerations

-Certain Québec Tax Considerations British Columbia Income Tax Considerations
+British Columbia Income Tax Considerations 57

 Dissolution of the Partnership

 Taxation of Registered Plans

-Tax Implications of the Partnership's Distribution Policy Tax Shelter Identification Numbers
+Tax Shelter Identification Numbers.

 ORGANIZATION AND MANAGEMENT DETAILS OF THE PARTNERSHIP

-The Canaral Partner
+The Partnership

 The General Partner Officers and Directors of the General Partner

-Cease Trade Orders 60
+Cease Trade Orders

+Bankruptcies

-Bankruptcies Penalties or Sanctions
+Penalties or Sanctions

-Details of the Partnership Agreement The Investment Advisor and Fund Manager
+The Investment Advisor and Fund Manager

-The investment Advisor and Fund Manager

-Officers and Directors of the Investment Advisor and Fund Manager
+Officers and Directors of the Investment Advisor and Fund Manager 71

-Conflicts of Interest Independent Review Committee
+Conflicts of Interest

+Independent Review Committee

 Ownership of Securities of the Partnership and of the Manager

 Prior Partnerships

-Custodian

 Auditor

 Transfer Agent and Registrar

 Promoters

-Officers and Directors of Probity Capital Corporation
+Officers and Directors of Probity Capital Corporation 77

-CALCULATION OF NET ASSET VALUE
+CALCULATION OF NET ASSET VALUE 78

 Calculation of Net Asset Value

-Valuation Policies and Procedures of the Partnership Reporting of Net Asset Value Per Unit
+Valuation Policies and Procedures of the Partnership

+Reporting of Net Asset Value Per Unit.

-ATTRIBUTES OF THE UNITS
+ATTRIBUTES OF THE UNITS 79

 Description of the Units Distributed

 LIMITED PARTNER MATTERS

-Meetings of Partners
+Meetings of Partners 80

-Matters Requiring Limited Partner Approval Reporting to Limited Partners
+Matters Requiring Limited Partner Approval

+1 0

-LIQUIDITY ALTERNATIVE AND TERMINATION OF THE PARTNERSHIP
+LIQUIDITY ALTERNATIVE AND TERMINATION OF THE PARTNERSHIP 82

-USE OF PROCEEDS
+USE OF PROCEEDS 83

 Use of Available Funds

 Reallocation

 Breakdown of Operating Reserve

 PLAN OF DISTRIBUTION

-Book Entry System
+Book Entry System 86

-RELATIONSHIP BETWEEN THE PARTNERSHIP AND AGENT
+RELATIONSHIP BETWEEN THE PARTNERSHIP AND AGENT 86

-PRINCIPAL HOLDERS OF SECURITIES OF THE PARTNERSHIP
+PRINCIPAL HOLDERS OF SECURITIES OF THE PARTNERSHIP 87

-Principal Holders of Partnership Interests
+Principal Holders of Partnership Interests 87

 Principal Holders of Shares of the General Partner

-INTERESTS OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS
+INTERESTS OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 87

-PROXY VOTING DISCLOSURE FOR PORTFOLIO SECURITIES HELD
+PROXY VOTING DISCLOSURE FOR PORTFOLIO SECURITIES HELD 87

 Policies and Procedures

 Proxy Voting Conflicts of Interest

-Disclosure of Proxy Voting Guidelines and Record
+Disclosure of Proxy Voting Guidelines and Record 88

-MATERIAL CONTRACTS
+MATERIAL CONTRACTS 88

-LEGAL AND ADMINISTRATIVE PROCEEDINGS
+LEGAL AND ADMINISTRATIVE PROCEEDINGS 88

-EXPERTS
+EXPERTS 88

-Auditor
+Auditor 88

-Legal Opinions
+Legal Opinions 89

-PURCHASERS' STATUTORY RIGHTS OF WITHDRAWAL AND RESCISSION
+PURCHASERS' STATUTORY RIGHTS OF WITHDRAWAL AND RESCISSION 89

 FINANCIAL STATEMENT

-CERTIFICATE OF THE PARTNERSHIP, THE INVESTMENT ADVISOR AND FUND MANAGER AND THE PROMOTERS
+CERTIFICATE OF THE PARTNERSHIP THE INVESTMENT ADVISOR AND FUND MANAGER AN D THE PROMOTERS